gbdev/pandocs/src/MBCs.md

 above, a self-made MBC1-EPROM card appears to work stable and fine even in Double Speed Mode.

-## MBC Out Of Bounds RAM Access
+## MBC Unmapped RAM Bank Access

-On most of the MBC's in case an out of bounds address is accessed (selecting unmapped RAM bank), only the mapped bits from the address will be used.
+On most of the MBC's in case an unmapped RAM bank is selected (which would be translate to an out of bounds RAM address by the MBC controller), the MBC controller will simply wrap around the internal ram address and would access valid RAM address.

-The actual address being accessed can be calculated using this formula: `address % max_ram_size`.
+The MBC internal address being accessed can be calculated using this formula: `((address - external_ram_start_address) * ram_bank_size) % max_external_ram_size`.